wundergraph/wundergraph/examples/rbac/README.md

 npm install && npm start
 ```

-After `npm start` has been executed, your browser should open a new tab and navigate to [`http://localhost:9991/app/main/operations/Dragons`](http://localhost:9991/app/main/operations/Dragons).
+After `npm start` has been executed, your browser should open a new tab and navigate to [`http://localhost:3000/authentication`](http://localhost:3000/authentication).

+The next step is to login with Github and star this repository.
+After this click on `Call Operation`.
 In the console, you can see logs emitted by the `mutatingPostResolve` hook.

 ## Learn More